vanturgo16/myp2p/README.md

 # myp2p
-Prototype P2P Lending, Please use it wisely,
+Prototype P2P Lending, Please use it wisely.
+Created by: Hardy Prabowo